cisco-ce/roomos.cisco.com/doc/MTR/MTROnBoarding.md

 <img src="/doc/images/MTR/Onboarding10.png" style="width: 600px" />

 10. After the installation is complete, follow the on-screen instructions and access the provided URL on your laptop.
 Use your Microsoft account to sign in.
+Note that if you have a Room Bar, you need to register both the Room Bar and the Room Navigator.

 <img src="/doc/images/MTR/Onboarding11.png" style="width: 600px" />